obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 to check into git.
 It has to be generated locally before `cargo test` will succeed, and will be saved in a `localdata` gitignored directory in the repo root.

 To generate this data, please run `./scripts/regenerate_test_rustdocs.sh`.
-To use a specific toolchain, like beta or nightly, pass it as an argument: `./scripts/regenerate_test_rustdocs.sh +nightly`.

 ## Adding a new lint